-Del Paso Heights Elementary School staff members recognize the importance of active parent participation in its programs and efforts.
-Monthly family nights are held with a variety of student performances, informational presentations, games and food.
-Parents are encouraged to visit classrooms, volunteer for school committees, and participate in parent/teacher conferences.
+Garden Valley Elementary School staff members recognize the importance of active parent participation in its programs and efforts.
+Each week the school hosts parenting and literacy classes, as well as monthly family nights, which include a variety of student performances, informational presentations, games and food.
+Weekly English classes are also provided for parents learning English as a second language.
+Core Parent Groups meet the first Wednesday of every month and are volunteers in classrooms.
+Parents are encouraged to visit classrooms, volunteer for school committees and participate in parent/teacher conferences.
+Garden Valley Elementary School has also partnered with CSU Sacramento and the National University for Student Teaching.